ibm-cloud-docs/power-iaas/configuring-custom-image.md

 - [IBM i PTF minimum levels](/docs/power-iaas?topic=power-iaas-minimum-levels)
 - [IBM i release lifecycle](https://www.ibm.com/support/pages/release-life-cycle){: new_window}{: external}

-The following supported Linux operating system apply to all of the IBM Power Systems hardware used in the {{site.data.keyword.powerSys_notm}} service:

 **Linux**

+The following Linux operating systems are supported with `cloud-init` version **cloud-init-19.1-4.sles15.ibm.noarch** on all IBM Power Systems hardware that is used in the {{site.data.keyword.powerSys_notm}} service:

-- Red Hat Enterprise Linux (RHEL): 8.0 and 8.1
+- Red Hat Enterprise Linux (RHEL)
-- SUSE Linux Enterprise (SLES): 12 and 15
+- SUSE Linux Enterprise (SLES)

-If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.
-{: important}
+For additional support, refer to the distribution (distro).
+You can find a list of cloud-init packages at [IBM PowerVC packages](http://public.dhe.ibm.com/systems/virtualization/powervc/){: new_window}{: external}.

 ## Creating an IBM Cloud Object Storage bucket
 {: #cloud-storage-bucket}